kateyharris/Javascript__UFOs/README.md

 # UFOs

 ## _**Overview**_
-The assigment consists of a build of Dana’s UFO Finder webpage with a dynamic table that provides an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria, date of the siting, city, state, country, and shape of the UFO, all at the same time.
+This assigment consists of a build of Dana’s UFO Finder webpage with a dynamic table that provides an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria, date of the siting, city, state, country, and shape of the UFO, all at the same time.
 The webpage uses javascript to pull in a table of data to filter, and build the D3 events to activate the user's manual entry filters.
 Webpage style and formatting is done with Bootstrap and CSS.

 ## _**Results**_
 ### Files: